The Québec maritime Blog

 The Chasseurs d’épaves team

 The young shipwreck hunter keeps busy.
 He gives talks, recently wrote a book (Les naufrages du Québec au XXe siècle) and is also featured in the documentary series Chasseurs d’épaves, produced by TOXA, which he also narrates.
 “They do show me doing research in the archives, but 80% of the time, it’s an adventure!” says Côté.
 “The show follows my team on the boat and underwater; you’ll even get to watch the discovery of the Lina Gagné schooner live!”

 For more information:

-Pointe-au-Père Maritime Historic Site (Rimouski): Permanent exhibit on the Empress of Ireland, with multimedia show about the ship’s final voyage
+Pointe-au-Père Maritime Historic Site (Rimouski): Permanent exhibition on the Empress of Ireland, with a multimedia show about the ship’s final voyage